How to register as a self employed

 If you’re not sure if you’re self-employed, use the Check Employment Status for Tax (CEST) tool to get HMRC’s view on whether you are classed as self-employed or employed for tax purposes.

-You cannot chose your status for tax purposes, it’s based on several factors that CEST is specifically designed to help you work out.
+You cannot choose your status for tax purposes; it’s based on several factors that CEST is specifically designed to help you work out.

 It’s completely anonymous so you won’t need to provide any personal details, just information about your working arrangements.